SHARMA-1729/Assignment/README.md

  ✔ Your Prisma schema was created at prisma/schema.prisma You can now open it in your favorite editor.
 ```
-# Setting Up Prisma with PostgreSQL
+# Setting Up Prisma with PostgreSQL:)
 In this step, you will install the Prisma CLI, create your initial Prisma schema file, and set up PostgreSQL with Docker and connect Prisma to it.
 The Prisma schema is the main configuration file for your Prisma setup and contains your database schema.

 Start by installing the Prisma CLI with the following command: